Running is the simplest form of cardio exercise. In fact, we, humans were built to run. It’s in our blood.

-However, if you’re running low on energy and have extreme tolerance towards caffeine, you can opt for the Extra Strength version.
+However, if you’re running low on energy and have extreme tolerance toward caffeine, you can opt for the Extra Strength version.

 Revvies is sugar-free and gluten-free.
 There’s less than one calorie on each strip.
 And, if you’re up for an adventure, there are three fun flavors to try.

-Revvies isn’t available all over the world yet though, so it can be hard to find in some countries.
+Revvies aren’t available all over the world yet though, so they can be hard to find in some countries.